Aireeh/WA/README.md

 # [Auto Roll](https://github.com/Aireeh/Weakauras-for-Ascension/blob/main/Auto%20Roll)
-/!\Work in progress but mostly feature complete/!\

-Tired of rolling for the same items over and over again?
-Automatically rolls on a compiled list of items, or add items via name, id or link, so you don't get spammed with annoying roll pop-ups mid fight.
+Automatically rolls on a compiled list of items that can be edited via an options menu or add items via name, id or link.

+Currently in testing, some item IDs might be missing.

 ![vfpqzAe4ni](https://user-images.githubusercontent.com/107480863/175812873-92715aad-d486-4d92-884f-68e63b4cfa01.png)